Snowiiii/Pumpkin/docs/config/rcon.md

 ### Logging
 #### `log_logged_successfully`: Boolean
-Weather successful logins should be logged to console or not.
+Whether successful logins should be logged to console or not.

 :::code-group
 ```toml [features.toml] {2}